 New Year, New CEO Mindset: My Annual Activities for Goal Setting

-I’ve noticed over the past few starts of the year, that it’s become out of vogue to talk about resolutions or goals.
+I’ve noticed over the past years, that it’s become out of vogue to talk about resolutions or goals.
 Instead, I read a lot about accepting what is, doing less, and softening the rigor.

 <Sigh> I don’t know about this… I think this social force has created 2 negative consequences: